Autism Spectrum Disorder

 • Narrow food preferences

-• Self-injurious behaviors, such as repetitive head-banging, scratching, or biting
+• Self-injurious behavior, such as repetitive head-banging, scratching, or biting

-• Social isolation, particularly for older people with ASD who live alone
+• Social isolation, particularly for older people with autism spectrum disorder who live alone

 What Causes Autism Spectrum Disorder?

 It is now known that ASD does not have a singular cause.
-Research suggests there may be a genetic component that can be influenced by environmental factors to trigger the condition.
-Certain circumstances that increase the risk for ASD have also been identified, including having older parents, having a sibling with ASD, very premature birth or really low birth weight, fetal exposure to the medication valproate, and maternal pregnancies less than one year apart.
+Research suggests that this is a developmental disability caused by a genetic component that can be influenced by environmental factors to trigger the condition.
+Certain circumstances that increase the risk for being on the autism spectrum have also been identified, including having older parents, having a sibling with ASD, very premature birth or really low birth weight, fetal exposure to the medication valproate, and maternal pregnancies less than one year apart.

 Untreated, misdiagnosed, or delayed diagnosis of autism spectrum disorder is associated with an increased risk for: